 Croissants aux Amandes

-You will find croissants aux amandes in most traditional French bakeries.
-Originally devised as a way to sell not-so-fresh croissants from the day before, they are simply croissants filled with almond cream, sprinkled with sliced almonds and baked again, until the cream has set and the elbows of the croissant have crisped up.
+You will find almond croissants in most all French bakeries.
+Originally devised as a way to pimp leftover croissants and offer them for sale again the next day, they are simply croissants filled with crème d’amandes (almond cream), sprinkled with sliced almonds, and baked again until the cream has set and the elbows of the croissant have crisped up.

-You simply dip day-old croissants in a light syrup, fill and top them with crème d’amandes (a mix of butter, sugar, almonds and eggs), add a sprinkle of sliced almonds for garnish, and slip into the oven.
 As the croissants bake, the syrup you’ve soaked them in prevents the shell from burning, while the almond cream slowly sets, creating a slight crust on top, and a moist, buttery filling inside.
-Said filling may ooze out a bit if you’ve been generous with it, forming delightful crispy fins on the sides.
+Said filling is likely to ooze out a bit, forming irresistibly crisp fins on the sides.

-Croissants aux amandes are a perfect make-ahead item for brunch: you can buy the croissants, prepare the syrup and the almond filling the day before, and simply assemble and bake them in the morning.
-They are delicious fresh out of the oven, but they can be served at room temperature too.
-And since they tend to get better as they sit, you can even bake them the night before.
+Croissants aux amandes are a perfect make-ahead item for brunch: you can buy the croissants the day before, and prepare the syrup and the almond filling, then simply assemble and bake them in the morning.
+They are delicious slightly warm from the oven, or at room temperature.

 - Confectioner's sugar